-Dr. Marlee Bower is a Postdoctoral Research Fellow at the Matilda Centre for Research in Mental Health and Substance Use.
+DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION in Mental Health and Substance Use at The University of Sydney.
 In her current role she is the Academic Lead of the first National Mental Health Think Tank.
 Her work centres on the mental health of disadvantaged populations, including people experiencing homelessness and people experiencing incarceration.
-She recently completed her PhD in 2019 from Western Sydney University on the experience of loneliness amongst people experiencing homelessness in Australia.
+She completed her PhD in 2019 from Western Sydney University on the experience of loneliness amongst people experiencing homelessness in Australia.
 She has experience working on numerous evaluations of services and programs for people experiencing homelessness.
 She has previously worked in state government in prison inspection and homelessness strategy.